Titanic: Survivors and victims

 The number of casualties of the sinking is unclear, because of a number of factors.
 These include confusion over the passenger list, which included some names of people who cancelled their trip at the last minute, and the fact that several passengers travelled under aliases for various reasons and were therefore double-counted on the casualty lists.
 The death toll has been put at between 1,490 and 1,635 people.
-The tables below use figures from the British Board of Trade report on the disaster.
-While the use of the Marconi wireless system did not achieve the result of bringing a rescue ship to Titanic before it sank, the use of wireless did bring Carpathia in time to rescue some of the survivors who otherwise would have perished due to exposure.
+The tables below use figures from Encyclopedia Titanica While the use of the Marconi wireless system did not achieve the result of bringing a rescue ship to Titanic before it sank, the use of wireless did bring Carpathia in time to rescue some of the survivors who otherwise would have perished due to exposure.

 The water temperature was well below normal in the area where Titanic sank.
 It also contributed to the rapid death of many passengers during the sinking.
 Water temperature readings taken around the time of the accident were reported to be -2 °C. Typical water temperatures were normally around 7 °C during mid-April.
 The coldness of the water was a critical factor, often causing death within minutes for many of those in the water.

 Fewer than a third of those aboard Titanic survived the disaster.
-Some survivors died shortly afterwards; injuries and the effects of exposure caused the deaths of several of those brought aboard Carpathia.
+Some survivors died shortly afterwards due to injuries and the effects of exposure.
 The figures show stark differences in the survival rates of the different classes aboard Titanic.
 Although only 3% of first-class women were lost, 54% of those in third-class died.
 Similarly, five of six first-class and all second-class children survived, but 52 of the 79 in third-class perished.
 The differences by gender were even bigger: nearly all female crew members, first- and second-class passengers were saved.
 Men from the First Class died at a higher rate than women from the Third Class.
 In total, 50% of the children survived, 20% of the men and 75% of the women.

-Thomas Andrews, the chief naval architect of the shipyard, died in the disaster.
+Amongst the crew, of the approximately 898 men and women who served on Titanic, around 688 died during the sinking.

 The last living survivor, Millvina Dean from England, who, at only nine weeks old, was the youngest passenger on board, died aged 97 on 31 May 2009.
-Two special survivors were the stewardess Violet Jessop and the stoker Arthur John Priest, who survived the sinkings of both Titanic and and were aboard when the ship was rammed in 1911.
-Aforementioned tennis player Richard N. Williams survived as a first class male passenger by swimming to a life boat.
-He almost had his legs amputated from frostbite but managed to keep them and continue his sports career.
-His father, who was beside him in the water, was on the other hand killed by a funnel.
+Two survivors were the stewardess Violet Jessop and the stoker Arthur Priest, who survived the sinkings of both Titanic and and were aboard when the ship was rammed in 1911.

+Aforementioned tennis player Richard N. Williams survived as a first class male passenger by swimming to the swamped Collapsible A where he survived with eleven others by standing in cold water.
+He was rescued by Lifeboat 14, suffering from severe frostbite and almost had his legs amputated from frostbite but managed to keep them and continue his sports career.
+Rhoda Abbott, a third class passenger, was notably the only woman to survive the sinking of the ship and the cold waters, managing to reach Boat A. Her two sons died in the sinking.